ADDYBOY/Houses_Kc_Data_Prediction/README.md

 For EDA , Seaborn Data Visualization Library is used which is based on Matplotlib .
 Several distributions and plots have been depicted to understand the pattern of housing industry.
 We have used scikit-learn library for running regression model.
 And Finally we have used OLS (Ordinary Least Square Method) for our regression Model.
 For this we have used Statsmodels Module, which is built on on top of numerical library Numpy.
 We get a Final Model after running a regression Model with an excellent R squared value of 0.905.

 **Our Model is consistent with an excellent R squared value of 0.905.
 This clearly shows that most of the variation in the prices are very well expalined by these independent features.
 We have retained all those features whose p value < 0.05.**

+# Model Building:
+* Split dependent and independent features.
+* Split the data into train and test in 67 : 33 ratio.
+* Fit Multiple Regression and Backward Elimination Technique on training set, predict and check accuracy.

+# Conclusion:
+Our Model is consistent with an excellent R squared value of 0.905.
+This clearly shows that most of the variation in the prices are very well expalined by these independent features.
+We have retained all those features whose p value < 0.05.